Mariosyian/raspi_spotify/README.md

 # Implementation:
 ## Spotify:
 * Use of Spotify API
-  * Allow for play / pause / skip
+  * Allow for play / pause track
   * View currently playing track
+  * Skip to previous / next track
+  * Toggle repeat between off / context / track
   * Will append for:
-    * previous / next track
     * volume control -- Spotify currently allows only for Desktop client support
     * device switching

 ## Weather Logging:
-* Use of SenseHAT for data gathering
+* <strike>Use of SenseHAT</strike> OpenWeather API for data gathering
 * MongoDB for data storage and access
-* Python and <strike>BeautifulSoup</strike> requests library to send data into website as live test
+* <strike>Python and BeautifulSoup requests library to send data into website as live test</strike>

 ## WebPage:
 * CSS and Bootstrap Framework for styling
 * EJS for HTML templates (View Model)
 * Heroku WebService to host NodeJS application online
 * HTML for creating the page
-* MongoDB and Mongoose framework for database
+* MongoDB and Mongoose framework for data storage
-* Node.js and Express for server-side coding
+* Node.js and Express for back-end